comses-education/get-lazy-with-llms-clinic/README.md

 1. Clone this repo to your computer
 2. Continue with this README.md
 3. Choose an example that is relevant to you and follow the walkthrough
 4. Ask the LLM to make some small changes in the existing code.
-Copy/paste the existing code manually or using the [`dirdigest`](./tools/dirdigest/README.md) inside the tool's directory to combine all the code into a single text file.
+Copy/paste the existing code manually or using [`gitingest`](https://github.com/cyclotruc/gitingest) to combine all the code into a single text file.
 5. Regenerate tool code by modifying existing requirement documents and generating code changes
 6. Generate new tools